Sources: Paris Convention and Visitors Office, Paris Mayor's Office

 Artists and craftsmen working from studios in the Abbesses/Anvers corner of Montmartre are opening their doors to visitors from November 18-20.
 Get an inside look at contemporary art in a district that has always been a creative hotbed.

-Where: Numerous locations around Montmartre-- visit the orientation office at 8 rue de Milton, 9th arrondissement for a map showing the locations of the workshops.
+Where: Numerous locations around Montmartre-- visit the orientation office at 8 rue de Milton, 9th arrondissement for a map showing the locations of the artists' ateliers opening to the public for the occasion.

 - The Autumn Festival